Magical × Heroine Magimajo Pures!: Plot

 In an attempt to conquer the world, the Nuisance World has stolen the magical gemstones called Majoka Jewels (マジョカジュエル) and have corrupted each into a dark-possessed crystal, an Akirame Stone (あきらめストーン), which interferes with people's dreams and turns them into a dark, villainous Akiramest (アキラメスト).
 Momoka, an ordinary middle school student, is summoned by Mokonyan, a fairy from the Magical World, to join Magical Heroines Rin and Mitsuki and stop the Nuisance World.
 Together, as Magimajo Pures, they purelize the Akiramests back into Majoka Jewels with magic.

 Characters

 Magimajo Pures

-Yuki Miyoshi (pictured in 2024) portrayed Momoka.

 The main characters are first-year middle school students who transform into group of magical girls, Magimajo Pures using a Majoka Porte and their own Majoka Jewels.
 Each girl is given a magic wand called a Majoka Lumina and using different Majoka Jewels would allow them to cast spells that they can use with Majoka Porte to defeat their enemies.
 As the series goes on, their Majoka Jewels upgraded into a Royal Jewels, allow them to transform into Royal Mode.
 Originally starting with Momoka, Rin and Mitsuki they are joined by a now-purified Shiori and later by Yuria.